-This wasn’t ego talking.
+This wasn’t ego-talking.
 I had prepared well and I felt the flow of the moment.
 A few weeks later I got the call for the second interview and ultimately the job offer, which I accepted.

 I’ve read that you should not even include a cover letter these days, but I still believe in them.
 The cover letter is an opportunity to show off your professionalism through writing and organization.
 This can blow up in your face if you make grammatical and format errors, so always have a proofreader (more than one is better).

 The best approach to the cover letter is brevity.
 It should be no more than five sentences.